danielpienaar/taekwondoWebProject/README.md

 # taekwondoWebProject
-Proof of concept website with savable items.
+Proof of concept website about my Taekwondo hobby with savable quotes and FAQ items.